DmitryRyumin/OIDv6/NOTES.md

-# Download single or multiple classes from the Open Images V6 dataset
+# Download single or multiple classes from the OIDv6

 ## June 9, 2020